 She used to keep the jars, filled with bright green syrup and clove-seasoned pickles, on a shelf in her kitchen, behind an old sheet that had been fashioned into a curtain.

 Whenever Grandma cooked a family dinner, the pickles were always on the menu.
-It seemed she always had a jar open in the fridge — and there were plenty others at the ready in her makeshift pantry.
+It seemed she always had a jar open in the fridge — and there were plenty of others at the ready in her makeshift pantry.

 Watermelon rind pickles aren’t your typical pickle.
 The most obvious difference is that they’re made from the rinds of ripe watermelons instead of from cucumbers.